-So yes, it's basically Pictionary, only in video game form, and surprisingly, better in quality compared the actual NES Pictionary game.
+So yes, it's basically Pictionary, only in video game form, and surprisingly, better in quality compared to the actual NES Pictionary game.

 - Grey (Only on levels 3 and 4).